How to Become a Licensed Professional Counselor in Illinois

-What are the Supervised Experience Requirements for Becoming a Counselor in Illinois?
+What Are the Supervised Experience Requirements to Become a Counselor in Illinois?

-If the supervised experience was done in Illinois, the professional supervisor has to be licensed and one of the following: Psychiatrists, Clinical Social Worker, or Clinical Psychologist.
-If you did your supervised experience somewhere other than Illinois, the experience will still count toward the requirements.
-However, this is only if the supervisor had a Master’s Degree or a Doctoral Degree.
+If the supervised experience was completed in Illinois, the professional supervisor has to be licensed as one of the following: Psychiatrist, Clinical Social Worker, or Clinical Psychologist.
+If you completed your supervised experience somewhere outside of Illinois, the experience may be transferable.

-What are the Examination Requirements for Becoming a Counselor in Illinois?
+What Are the Examination Requirements to Become a Counselor in Illinois?

 When you are about to go through the examination to be an LCPC, it will be a similar process as it was for the LPC examination.

 When you go to apply for the LCPC, you will need to fill out the application on paper or even via the internet.
-The following documentation will be necessary:
+The following documentation is required:

 - Transcripts, including the school seal